-"The MAT program offered me a rigorous and rich experience that prepared me immediately in my budding teaching career.
-I am grateful for all that I have learned in this program, and for the lasting relationships I have developed with my colleagues in the cohort." - Steven Ushakov, Randolph Union High School
+"The MAT program offered me a rigorous and rich experience that prepared me for my teaching career.
+I'm grateful for all I've learned in this program, and for the lasting relationships I've developed with my colleagues in the cohort."
+Steven Ushakov (G'17), Randolph Union High School

 Our internships are full-year, hands-on practical experiences that offer a perfect blend of theory and practice.
-Our program places you in high schools working under the mentorship of quality teachers licensed to teach in their disciplines.
-The goal is for you to try out in your internship classrooms some of the great ideas and strategies that you are learning in your courses.
+We place you in high schools working under the mentorship of quality teachers licensed to teach in their disciplines.
+The goal is for you to practice in your internship some of the great ideas and strategies that you are learning in your courses.

 Learning requires dialogue and support.
 Each year we select a small group of applicants for the program.
-This cohort of graduate students experiences the sequence of courses together and is placed together at internship sites as well.
+Your cohort will experience the sequence of courses and internships together.
 We believe the support and dynamics of your fellow students are an essential part of your graduate school experience.

 The small cohort size also results in seminar-style classes.
 We believe in modeling the type of learning opportunities that we hope you will then use with your high school students.
-As a result, you can expect to participate in collaborative learning, hands-on tasks, and co-teaching experiences in your university classes.
+You can expect to participate in collaborative learning, hands-on tasks, and co-teaching experiences in your classes.

 Your professors have extensive teaching and research experiences in secondary education.
 Most have been high school teachers in diverse schools throughout the United States and abroad.
-If you want to learn more about our secondary education professors, check out their profiles.
+If you want to learn more about our faculty, you can visit their profiles.

 High Job Placement Rate

-We know that making a career change is a big risk.
-Although we can't guarantee you a job upon completion of the program, we are proud of our excellent job placement rate over the past 10 years.
-We attribute this success to both to the high quality of our program and the high quality of candidates whom we are fortunate to accept.
+We are proud of our excellent job placement rate over the past 10 years.
+We attribute this success to both the high quality of our program and the candidates we are fortunate to accept.